 Access to your Gmail account will be interrupted during the process in which the Office 365 accounts are being created.
 There will also be a delay in receiving new email once your Office 365 account is created.
 This delay could be anywhere from 15 minutes to a couple hours.
 Access to your Gmail account will still be done through MyFSU like normal.

-In your favorite web browser, go to https://office.ferris.edu and enter your email address <firstname.lastname@example.org> and Ferris passphrase.
+Click the "Email" link within MyFSU to go to the Office 365 sign-in page.
+You can also simply go to office.ferris.edu and enter your email address <[email protected]> and Ferris passphrase.
 You will be taken to the Office 365 landing page where you can access your mail, contacts, calendar, and the other available Office 365 web applications.

 Students will be required to backup, save, and/or migrate the data they wish to have within Office 365.
 IT Services will NOT be migrating data for students and will NOT be responsible for any data that does not get moved by the student.
 Start cleaning up inbox, calendar, contacts, and Google Drive to reduce amount of data that will need to move.
 Moving email into folders will help with the migration so that you can work from individual folders at a time.